smsheehan/PyBer_analysis/README.md

 ## Summary:
 Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

+Three business recommendations based on the above analysis are as follows:

+### 1. No new investment in hiring additional drivers for Urban cities
+    At least until you analyze the factors that have led to having so many drivers who did not have a single ride.